garciao24/CovidP2/README.md

-# Project One - Oscar Garcia
+# Project One - placeHolder

 &nbsp;